-The long-term goal of our work is to use stem cell biology, genetics, and epigenetics as languages to decipher the pathogenesis of blinding retinal diseases and eye/orbit cancers.
+The long-term goal of our work is to use stem cell biology, genetics, and epigenetics as languages to decipher the pathogenesis of blinding retinal diseases.
 Ultimately, we hope to use the foundational insights to better diagnose and treat these diseases, most of which lack molecularly targeted therapies that restore vision or treat the cancer.

 To understand the role of epigenetic mechanisms in retinal development and disease, we employ conditional knockout mice, and wild-type and mutant embryonic stem cell-derived 3D retinal organoids with alterations in specific chromatin modifying enzymes.
 We also dissect the genetic and epigenetic mechanisms underlying cancers that occur in the eye and orbit.